 Charlotte Turgeon came to Amherst with her husband, Frederick Turgeon, in 1934 when he joined the French Department.
 During his 1937 sabbatical in Paris, she graduated from the Cordon Bleu Academy.
 She has been described as a "pioneer forerunner for women in the culinary arts in the United States."
 Having published fifty-three cookbooks and held cooking classes at her home, she was as prolific off the screen as her classmate and close friend Julia Child was on the screen.

 Interviewed by Michael Britwistle in 1994

-M. Abbott Van Nostrand, Class of 1934, was the president of Samuel French, the world's oldest and largest play publisher and licencsing agency.
-From 1952 until 1990, as president of French, Walter H. Baker Co. and Samuel French, Van Nostrand published every prominent 20th century playwright, including 26 Pulitzer Prize winners and 14 Nobel Prize winners.
-The Samuel French Play Collection in Special Collections numbers over 30,000 plays and his sucessors continue to add to the collection.
+M. Abbott Van Nostrand, Class of 1934, was the president of Samuel French, the world's oldest and largest play publisher and licensing agency.
+From 1952 until 1990, as president of French, Walter H. Baker Co., and Samuel French, Van Nostrand published every prominent 20th-century playwright, including 26 Pulitzer Prize winners and 14 Nobel Prize winners.
+The Samuel French Play Collection in Special Collections numbers over 30,000 plays and his successors continue to add to the collection.

 Interviewed by David Sofield on April 7, 2010

 Richard Wilbur, Class of 1942, is interviewed by David Sofield, Samuel Williston Professor of English.
 Wilbur won dozens of awards, including the Pulitzer Prize twice, the National Book Award, and the Wallace Stevens Prize.
 In addition to his writing and translating, Wilbur taught for 40 years at Harvard, Wellesley, Wesleyan, Smith and Amherst.